Get to know the Servicemembers Civil Relief Act (SCRA)

 Under the SCRA, "military service" includes:

-- Full-time, active duty members of the five military branches (Army, Navy, Air Force, Marine Corps and Coast Guard)
+- Full-time, active duty members of the six military branches (Army, Navy, Air Force, Marine Corps, Space Force, and Coast Guard)

 - Reservists on federal active duty

 - Members of the National Guard on federal orders for a period of more than 30 days

 - Servicemembers absent from duty for a lawful cause or because of sickness, wounds, or leave

 - Commissioned officers in active service of the Public Health Service (PHS) or the National Oceanic and Atmospheric Administration (NOAA)